 In fact, in many ways, they make it worse.
 For starters, complaining increases stress and anxiety, interfering with your ability to think clearly and perform at your best.
 Over the long run, stress poses myriad threats to your physical and emotional well-being.
 Harping on the negative side of any situation makes it the focus, as we often remind our coaching clients.

-Complainers tend to bring the bad news to the forefront, often erroneously upstaging its positive counterpart.
+Negative complainers tend to bring the bad news to the forefront, often erroneously upstaging its positive counterpart.
 (Sure, the wait for a table might be 45 minutes long, but the meal is going to be fabulous, you’re with great friends and you can afford the restaurant!)
-In addition, negativity can spread, from you to your family, friends and coworkers through what is known as emotional contagion.
+In addition, negativity can spread, from you to your family, friends, and coworkers through what is known as emotional contagion.
 It can also create a downward spiral, creating a victim mentality that results in pessimism and, even worse, hopelessness.

-Can Complaining be Helpful?
+Can Constructive Complaining be Helpful?

 While habitual complaining can be problematic on many levels, complaining isn’t all bad — all the time.
 When coaching clients complain about something (or someone) in their life, it can be a positive step toward change.
 Having an awareness that something isn’t working or doesn’t feel right in your life opens the door to exploration.
-Perhaps it’s time to engage in a difficult conversation, or consider a change in your career.
+Perhaps it’s time to engage in a difficult conversation or consider a change in your career.

 In some situations — think waiting in long lines at the DMV — complaining can break the ice among strangers, forming a “we’re-in-this-together” type of bond.
 Since talking to strangers can boost your mood, according to research, a conversation that begins as a mutual complaining session can quickly transition onto more pleasant topics.
 Complaining can also spur action.
 If handled tactfully, complaining to the front desk clerk about the leaky faucet in your hotel room alerts them to the problem, and allows them to rectify it — whether that means sending the maintenance worker up to fix it, or moving you to another room.